Exploring nuclear structure with multiparticle azimuthal correlations at the LHC

 In addition, the data-to-model $\chi^2/N_{\rm dof}$ values are shown for the $v_3\{2, \etagap{0.8}\}$ and $v_4$ related observables.
-The IP-Glasma+MUSIC+UrQMD calculations with $a_0=0.492$ and $\beta_2=0.207$ provide better descriptions of $v_3\{2, \etagap{0.8}\}$ and $\chi_{4,22}$, they also perform reasonably well for $v_4\{2, \etagap{0.8}\}$ and $\rho_{4,22}$, compared to the calculations using different $a_0$ or $ \beta_2$ parameters.
-In contrast, the calculations with $\beta_2=0$ consistently yield relatively poor descriptions, emphasizing the significance of a finite quadrupole deformation for $^{129}$Xe.
-For $v_4\{2, \etagap{0.8}\}$ and $v_4^{\rm L}$, all calculations exhibit similar $\chi^2/N_{\rm dof}$ values, aligning with previous discussions that $v_4\{2, \etagap{0.8}\}$ and $v_4^{\rm L}$ are not sensitive to the variations in either $a_0$ or $\beta_2$.
-For $v_{4,22}$, calculations with $a_0=0.57$ give the smallest $\chi^2/N_{\rm dof}$ values among all the observables, influenced by the large uncertainties in both the model and the measurements.
-Such large uncertainties in the 0--10\% centrality class limit the ability of $v_{4,22}$ to probe the nuclear shape.
-Further, as shown in Fig.~\ref{fig:chi2ndof}, the calculations with $a_0=0.492$ and $\beta_2=0.207$ appear to describe the NSC$(3,2)$ measurement well.
-At the same time, other calculations also yield very small $\chi^2/N_{\rm dof}$ values, attributed to the considerable uncertainties in the NSC(3,2) calculations.
-Overall, calculations with $\beta_2=0.207$ better align with the measurements for the flow observables in \XeXe collisions, consistent with the understanding of the deformation of $^{\rm 129}$Xe from the low-energy nuclear structure studies~\cite{Bally:2022rhf}.
-The situation is less clear regarding the study of the $a_0$ parameter of $^{\rm 129}$Xe.
-The presented flow measurements demonstrate better overall agreement with the IP-Glasma+MUSIC+UrQMD calculations using $a_0=0.492$ compared to $a_0=0.57$, with noticeable discrepancies between experimental measurements and IP-Glasma+MUSIC+UrQMD calculations.
-A definitive answer necessitates a more accurate hydrodynamic model description of the flow measurements.
-Additional efforts are required to constrain the diffuseness of $^{\rm 129}$Xe.
+The IP-Glasma+MUSIC+UrQMD calculations with $a_0=0.492$ and $\beta_2=0.207$ provide better descriptions of $v_3\{2, \etagap{0.8}\}$, and they also perform reasonably well for $\rho_{4,22}$, compared to the calculations using different $a_0$ or $\beta_2$ parameters.
+In contrast, the calculations with $\beta_2=0$ consistently yield relatively poor descriptions, emphasising the significance of a finite quadrupole deformation for $^{129}$Xe.
+For $v_4\{2, \etagap{0.8}\}$, all calculations exhibit similar $\chi^2/N_{\rm dof}$ values, aligning with previous discussions that $v_4\{2, \etagap{0.8}\}$ is not sensitive to the variations in either $a_0$ or $\beta_2$.
+For $v_{4,22}$, calculations with $a_0=0.57$ yield smaller $\chi^2/N_{\rm dof}$ values, which are influenced by the large uncertainties in both the model and the measurements.
+Overall, calculations with $a_0=0.492$ and $\beta_2=0.207$ align better with the measurements for the flow observables in \XeXe collisions.